jhuckaby/pixl-proxy/README.md

 ## Throttling

 PixlProxy offers several ways to throttle requests to your back-end services.
 You can set limits on the number of requests per second, as well as the number of concurrent requests.
-Any requests that exceed your limits can be queued, or rejected immediately.
+Any requests that exceed your limits are rejected immediately.

 To throttle based on the request rate, set the [max_requests_per_sec](#max_requests_per_sec) property.
 Separately or in addition to this, you can also throttle by the number of concurrent requests, by setting the [max_concurrent_requests](#max_concurrent_requests) property.
 If you use both, then whichever is reached first becomes the limiting factor.
 Example configuration: